 - “I really enjoyed undertaking this course and am very grateful for all the feedback that has been given throughout.
 The enthusiasm of the tutors for the course has been very clear from the outset and the encouragement they have given to students is on of the strengths of the course.”

-The course will run over a 7 week period, starting on Tuesday 5th November and finishing on Monday 23rd December 2019.
-The course will consist of three on-line modules and will take approximately 50 hours to complete.
-Each students will receive support from a named tutor online.
+The course will run over a 7 week period, starting on Tuesday 28th April and finishing on Monday 15th June 2020.
+The course will consist of three on-line modules and will take approximately 60 hours to complete.
+Each student will receive support from a named tutor online.

 The course is accredited through the University of Granada-Enterprise General Foundation.

 This course has also been accredited by the CPD Standards Office and if successfully completed, students will receive 50 hours of CPD.